New PFAS Regulations: How to Remain Compliant in 2023

 Read our blog focused on TSCA Section 8(a)(7) to learn more.

 Maine’s legislature passed An Act to Stop Perfluoroalkyl and Polyfluoroalkyl Substances Pollution in July 2021, broadening the definition of PFAS beyond the list of substances under TSCA established by the U.S. EPA.
 The new law instead refers to the EPA’s CompTox PFAS list with over 12,000 substances.

 All manufacturers with products on the market (including importers and distributors) within the state of Maine are in the scope of the law unless they have been granted specific exclusions.
 Two provisions of the law are in effect as of January 1st, 2023:

 - Manufacturers of products containing intentionally added PFAS must report on the use and amount of PFAS in their products.
 The Department of Environmental Protection (DEP) is currently developing a database to collect PFAS reports, but reporting is required regardless.

 - The selling of carpets, rugs, and fabric treatments containing potentially added PFAS is prohibited.
 This does not apply to the sale or resale of used carpets and rugs.

 California Bill AB 1817 bans the selling, distributing, or offering for sale of any food packaging containing PFAS chemicals within the state as of January 1st, 2023.
-Beginning later in the year, on July 1st, 2023, the selling or distributing of any new products containing PFAS chemicals will be prohibited.
+Likewise, the selling or distributing of any new products containing PFAS chemicals is prohibited as of July 1st, 2023.

 Looking ahead a few years, by January 1st, 2025, PFAS will be banned in most clothing and textiles on the market, and manufacturers will be required to utilize the least toxic alternative available.